• Skip to main content

 • I-130 Spouse Abroad Step-by-step

-• Form I-485 Application to Register Permanent residence or Adjust Status.
+• Form I-485 Application to Register Permanent Residence or Adjust Status.
 This application is sometimes referred to as the ‘green card application’, and it is for those who are eligible to adjust their status in the U.S. to that of a lawful permanent resident.
 For example, you entered the U.S. on a tourist visa, you got married to a U.S. Citizen, and now you want to get your green card based on your marriage.
 You will be adjusting your status from a tourist to a lawful permanent resident.

 This application is not just for family-based cases; those who have an employment-based I-140 petition filed on their behalf may also be eligible to adjust their status to a lawful permanent resident.